daipe-ai/platform-docs/docs/getting-started/first-ml-project.md

 1. In the DevOps space corresponding to your project, under *Pipelines* tab, find `ml-project-creator-pipeline`
 1. Run the pipeline providing the following arguments:
     * Git repo name `<repo_name>` - the name of the git repo for your ML training application, which will be created by the pipeline.
 Note that the model developed within will be named the same way.
-    * Infrastructure repo name - the name of the git repo containing definition of infrastructure for your environments
     * Development environment name `<env_name>` - name of the environment you plan to develop your project in (should correspond to an existing environment)
     * Run with demo project - if "Yes", you will have an example of training application within the created project